Appendicitis is the most common cause of emergency abdominal surgery in children.

 What are the symptoms of appendicitis?

-The classic symptoms of appendicitis are pain, vomiting, and fever.
+The classic symptoms are pain, vomiting, and fever.

 The pain is usually the first symptom, and often begins around the belly button.
 As the inflammation worsens, the pain shifts to the area of the appendix, usually in the right lower abdomen.
 If the appendix bursts, the pain becomes more diffuse.
 The pain of appendicitis is usually accompanied by a markedly decreased appetite.
 It sometimes causes increased urination as well.